racket/rhombus/enforestation/0000-enforestation.md

 For opinions on non-transitive operator precedence, see [Jeff Walker's blog post](https://blog.adamant-lang.org/2019/operator-precedence/).

+Although lexicon-like name resolution could be implemented to some degree through a prefix macro that works in any space, that approach would not interact well with precedence or multiple contexts that use the same mapping space (such as definitions and expressions).
+For example, if `weather.(***)` and `weather.(!!!)` are meant to access the `***` and `!!!` operators from the `weather` imported module, those operators might have different precedences or associativity, while `weather` by itself (or `.` as an operator) can have only one predecence and associativity.
+Hierarchical naming seems common and important enough to support well in the Rhombus expander.

 Operator transformers could implement all operators, with full precedence handling, but supporting non-transformer operators is